Why Are Most SSDs Already Encrypted?

 | Controller swap to donor | May work for some older controllers | Fails; new controller has different MEK | Fails; new controller has different MEK |

 When a hardware-encrypted SSD fails, the MEK is trapped inside the dead or malfunctioning controller.
 Replacing the controller destroys the key association.
-The only option is to repair the original controller circuit so it can boot, access the MEK, and decrypt NAND reads.
+Component-level microsoldering to repair the power delivery circuit is the mandatory prerequisite for decryption: it revives the original controller, restores MEK access, & enables the AES engine to decrypt NAND reads during imaging.

 - 01